-You can also mix up the letters and encourage the person playing to sequence the letters in the correct order.
+Finally, the alphabet letters can be mixed up to encourage the person playing to sequence the letters in the correct order.

-There needs to be more willingness to understand autism in mainstream schools, and training.
-More money needs to be invested in resources and specialist teachers need to be employed to help promote continuous training, ensuring that the resources are being used effectively.
-That will give some autistic children a chance to thrive in mainstream schools.
+There needs to be more willingness to understand autism in mainstream schools and training.
+Additionally, more money needs to be invested in resources and specialist teachers need to be employed to help promote continuous training, ensuring that the resources are being used effectively.
+After that, this will help autistic children access the curriculum and have a chance to thrive in mainstream school.

 Note: This post is for information purposes only, and based on personal opinion.
 Always seek professional advice and support from legal, social, health and educational providers.